-All the technical data, charts, tools and indicators you need to analyze and trade the GBP/USD
+All the technical data, charts, tools and indicators you need to analyze and trade the GBP/USD or see the Editorial side instead!

 COT NET POSITIONING